-The initial Lease term will be 20 years from the commencement date of the Lease, with two 10-year renewal options.
-If Brewpubs desires to exercise the option to renew the Lease, Brewpubs must do so at least 365 days before the end of the current term of the Lease.
+The initial Lease term will be 2032 years from the commencement date of the Lease, with two 10 one 8 year renewal options. option.
+If Brewpubs Master Tenant desires to exercise the option to renew the Lease, Brewpubs Master Tenant must do so at least 365 days before the end of the current term of the Lease.